 Epstein probably did not realise that after The Beatles, this tall ginger-headed girl would be the most successful of all his signings.

 Cilla’s first record with Epstein was Anyone Who Had A Heart – a Burt Bacharach song originally recorded by Dionne Warwick in America.
 Cilla’s version featured to full effect her astonishing voice which changes tone entirely when she turns up the volume.

 She quickly became known as the girl with two voices; One soft, gentle and Scouse for quiet bits, and one a real belter for the climax of the songs.

 Anyone Who Had A Heart was the first British #1 by a female vocalist since Helen Shapiro at the end of 1961.
 Cilla Black was on her way, and Brian Epstein‘s 25% of the action was worth having.
 Her second #1 was You’re My World (May 1964).

 By August 1967, only days before his premature death, Epstein had engineered Cilla’s switch to television.
 It proved to be a shrewd move as, through her own variety show for the BBC, she regularly commanded a staggering audience of 22 million.

-In the 1970s and 80s, Cilla made the transition from pop star to family entertainer.
-She continued to score hits throughout Europe with songs like I Don’t Know How To Love Him (from the musical Jesus Christ Superstar) and toured to appreciative audiences around the world.
+In the 1970s and ’80s, Cilla transitioned from pop star to family entertainer.
+She continued to score hits throughout Europe with songs like I Don’t Know How To Love Him (from the musical Jesus Christ Superstar) and toured to appreciative audiences worldwide.

-Cilla’s success came full circle in 1997 when she was awarded the OBE by the Queen for her distinguished achievements as an entertainer.
+Cilla’s success came full circle in 1997 when the Queen awarded her the OBE for her distinguished achievements as an entertainer.